-The classifieds sections in local newspapers are also good sources of information.
-While estate agents in Helsinki will quickly be able to find a property that meets an individual’s needs, their fees are high in comparison to international standards.
+The classifieds sections in local newspapers are good sources of information.
+While estate agents in Helsinki will quickly be able to find a property that meets an individual’s needs, their fees are high compared to international standards.

 Occupancy rates for apartments in Helsinki are high and nice rental properties are snapped up quickly.
 Speaking to friends and colleagues can be useful as many apartments are rented out through word of mouth before being advertised in newspapers or through estate agencies.